grimerssy/go-template/api/README.md

 # `/api`

-Language-neutral API definition and specification
+Language-neutral API definition and specification.

-Highly recommended to version this part of application and do not make earlier versions inaccessible to end user
+Highly recommended to version this part of application and to not make earlier versions inaccessible to end user.